 State of Michigan 401(k) and 457 Plans

-The State of Michigan contributes an amount equal to 4 percent of pay into an account established for participants in the State of Michigan 401(k) Plan.
-In addition, the State matches dollar for dollar the first 3 percent of contributions each pay period.
+The State of Michigan contributes an amount equal to 4% of pay into an account established for participants in the State of Michigan 401(k) Plan.
+In addition, the State matches dollar for dollar the first 3% of employee contributions each pay period.

-Participants can make contributions to any combination of the pre-tax 401(k) or Roth 401(k) Plans, receiving a match on the first 3 percent.
-Participants may contribute any percentage to any plan up to the annual IRS contribution limits.
+Participants can make contributions to any combination of the pre-tax 401(k), Roth 401(k), or 457 Plans, receiving an employer match on the first 3% contributed to any or all plans.
+Participants may contribute any percentage to any or all plans up to the annual IRS contribution limits.

-More details about the State of Michigan 401(k) and 457 Plans can be found in the Plan Highlights for Judges and State Office in the DC Plan.
+More details about the State of Michigan 401(k) and 457 Plans can be found in the Plan Highlights e-book: Defined Contribution (DC) – Judges and Select State Officials.

 Retiree Insurance - Health, Dental, Vision, Life